Fuad Kokaly

 Fuad Kokaly (فؤاد كوكالي) is a Palestinian politician and diplomat.
 He was born in 1962 in Beit Sahour, in the West Bank.
 He was detained by Israeli forces during the crackdown on the Beit Sahour tax resistance.
 He was the mayor of Beit Sahour for several years, and is a member of the Interparliamentary Assembly on Orthodoxy.
 He also served as the head of the Fatah party in Bethlehem.
-He is a member of the Palestinian Legislative Council and the current ambassador of the State of Palestine to Romania.
+He is a member of the Palestinian Legislative Council and formerly the ambassador of the State of Palestine to Romania.